RamiNaim/TAY_helper/README.md

 # TAY_helper
-Program represent system defined with metrixes with transfer function (and the other way) and checks system on controllability, observability and stability.
+Program represent system defined with matrixes with transfer function (and the other way) and checks system on controllability, observability and stability.